kujenga/website/content/blog/goml-mlp.md

 In the above diagram, we talk about propagating the "error" back through the network.
-This presents a slight hiccup however, as the simplest way to calculate error values, computing the difference between the expected labeled output and the output we recieved from the network, can be either a positive or negative value that can cancel each other out in undesirable ways when combined.
+This presents a slight hiccup however, as the simplest way to calculate error values, computing the difference between the expected labeled output and the output we received from the network, can be either a positive or negative value that can cancel each other out in undesirable ways when combined.
 In order to determine how well the network is doing, we need to be able to look at the aggregate of these errors.
 We do this using a Loss Function, which transforms